chromium/chromium/components/visitedlink/README.md

 table on disk.
 It relies on a new table, the VisitedLinkDatabase, to persist this data across sessions.
 The in-memory hashtable is loaded from this database at every browser startup.

+## Tradeoffs

+***NOTE: the below documentation was written years ago during the creation of the original (unpartitioned) :visited link system.
+Some of these assumptions may be out of date but provide important context and reasoning for why the system makes many of these same tradeoffs today.***

+### Background and motivation

+Web browsers display links that the user has previously followed in a different color than when they are unvisited.
+All web browsers before Chrome use the history system for determining if a URL is visited.
+As the page is laid out, and when the mouse hovers over a link, this system must be queried, so it is very important that these lookups are fast (hundreds of links on a page is not uncommon).
+Because this lookup is extremely performance critical, something like a hashtable (Firefox 2) or Tree (Firefox 3) is used to speed queries.

+Chrome had a design goal of being able to store all of a user's history forever.
+This can easily be hundreds of thousands of URLs.
+Just storing them in memory would be prohibitive, and we can not go to disk because of the performance impact.
+Chrome has the additional problem that the rendering engine is in a different process as the history system, requiring either an IPC message or a duplication of data to get the information into the renderer.

+### Unpartitioned Visited Link Architecture

+Chrome separated the data store used for link coloring from the rest of history to make it more scalable and performant.
+We do not store the full URL, but rather 64 bits of the MD5 sum of the URL, and we store it in an open-addressed hash table.
+Basically, we give up on being 100% correct in order to extremely fast and memory-efficient.
+The odds of collisions are significantly below the acceptable level for this application.

+Because we only store 8 bytes per URL, we use very little memory and it can be loaded quickly.
+The format of the open addressed hash table is the same in memory as it is on disk, so it merely needs to be mapped into memory to be read.
+The open addressed format is just a table, so there are no pointers or complex data structures.
+This means that the renderers can map a read-only view of the hash table and read it directly, without locking, even though another process is changing it.
+In our scheme, only the browser process can write to the table.
+If URL fingerprint (the 8-bit MD5 hash of it) is being added at the same time it is being read, the read query will result in negative.
+This is fine because we do not guarantee when the URL will be added to the table in the first place.
+This collision does not affect queries of any other URL.

+### Details

+The browser and the renderer components are separate because only the browser needs to have write capabilities.
+The common functions such as fingerprint computation and hashtable lookup are provided by the `VisitedLinkCommon` class in `components/visitedlink/common/visitedlink_common.h`.
+The renderer uses the `VisitedLinkReader` object in `components/visitedlink/renderer/visitedlink_reader.h` which just provides the capability to receive the hashtable information from the browser, map it into memory, and set it up for querying.

+The browser uses the `VisitedLinkWriter` object in `components/visitedlink/browser/visitedlink_writer.h`.
+This object is kept up-to-date with the most recent changes in history by the `HistoryService` object on the main thread of the browser.
+It will load the hash table from disk, and provide the information for mapping it in the renderers

+Sometimes the hashtable needs to be grown or shrunk.
+This is accomplished by creating a new parallel hash table with the appropriate size and copying the existing data to it.
+The `VisitedLinkWriter` releases its reference to the old table and broadcasts the new table information to the renderers.
+The renderers will continue using the old table, which is no longer being updated but still exists, until they receive this message.
+The operating system will automatically free the physical memory when the last renderer has released its shared memory handle.

+There is a slight security problem with the MD5 fingerprint approach.
+64 bits is not enough to be very cryptographically secure, so we need to assume that an attacker can generate URLs that hash to any specific fingerprint.
+If an attacker generates a page that hashes to the same URL as a popular site such as google.com, and that link appears on an otherwise trusted site such as a Google search result, the link may be colored as visited.
+This is a minor issue, but it may make the user more likely to click on it or trust the site's content, thinking they have been there before.
+To prevent this, we generate a salt when creating the table.
+This means that all users will have different fingerprints mapping to google.com, so an attacker does not know which URL to generate.

+### I/O

+The `VisitedLinkWriter` lives on the main thread, but we do not want to do I/O on the main thread.
+For initialization, we just block the main thread.
+This takes very little time, and we do not currently have a way to reevaluate the status of all the links if it is loaded asynchronously, although this could be a good future addition.

+As mentioned above, the unpartitioned hashtable relies on a file stored on disk independent of the HistoryDatabase to persist the hashtable across browsing sessions or for backup in the event of memory corruptiion.
+When writing changes to the file as the browser is running, it will send messages to the "file thread" with the information.
+These 8-byte additions are then written asynchronously to disk.
+When significant changes are made, the entire table is copied to the background thread to avoid thousands of small messages.

+Sometimes, we need to regenerate the hash table.
+We do this when we detect corruption or when there is no visited link file.
+To do this, we collect all URLs on a background thread using the `TableBuilder` object.
+When the collection is done, we pass them to the main thread and insert them into the hash table.
+This insertion is pretty quick.
+As noted above, the partitioned hashtable relies on this process to persist across browsing sessions and regenerates from the VisitedLinkDatabase each time at start-up.